 Four days in Bratislava gives you enough time to get a taste of the City’s atmosphere, architecture, aromas and flavours.

 Whether you are interested in art, technology, nature or good food, all these and more come together in Bratislava.
-Four days will give you plenty of time plenty of time to enjoy it to the full.
+Four days will give you plenty of time to enjoy it to the fullest.

-It is always better when the city is presented through the eyes of someone local, uncovering its secrets, hard to find in the guidebooks.
-The simplest option is to go on a tour with a guide who can show you the most beautiful corners and reveal to you the secrets of this city with its 2000 years of history.
-A tour can be booked at the tourist information centre or any of Bratislava’s travel agents’.
-Bratislava may be a small city, but is very diverse.
+The best way to explore a city is through the eyes of locals, uncovering its hidden spots and secrets that you won’t find in any guidebook.
+The simplest option is to go on a tour with a guide who can show you the most beautiful corners and reveal you the secrets of this city with its 2000 years of history.
+A tour can be booked at the Tourist information centre or any of Bratislava’s travel agents’.
+Bratislava may be a small city, but it has a lot to offer.

-It is a town of both the arts and music.
-Few cities pride themselves with two opera houses offering world-class productions.
-An excellent dinner in one of the local restaurant and then a breathtaking performance will make for a perfect evening.
-For those interested in modern history, we offer a tour through communist Bratislava, introducing the architecture and ‘thinking’ of the period’s regime.
-The military bunker fortification in Petržalka is also worth a visit.
-Period uniforms and weapons will transfer you to the period between the two wars.
+Historical uniforms and weapons will transfer you to the period between the two wars.
 If you want to get lost in the city’s oldest history, visit the castle ruin Devín, towering above the confluence of the rivers Danube and Morava.
 It overlooks the spot where Celtic tribes made their settlements, followed by old Slavs and where the Western and Eastern blocs of the Cold War faced one another.
-You can book your sport boat and get there.
-After a busy day you deserve a proper piece of fun, tension and the heady feeling of victory!
-Become a part of the escape game that will test your ability to handle all the tasks, understand the clues and uncover all the secrets.
+You can book a speed boat or a bike to get there.
+After a busy day you deserve a proper piece of fun, tension and the great feeling of victory!
+Become a part of one the city games that will test your ability to handle all the tasks, understand the clues and uncover all the secrets.

 Bratislava has always been known for its multicultural and cosmopolitan nature.
 Therefore, we should not omit its Jewish history.
 You can learn more in the Museum of Jewish Culture as well as the tomb of Chatam Sofer, the greatest Jewish rabbi and scholar of the 19th century.
 Local wines are another must during a visit to Bratislava.
 The wines come from the region of the Small Carpathians, which surround the city.

 In the evening enjoy a splendid dinner and sunset on the bank of the Danube.
 If you are after a romantic atmosphere in clouds, go up to the UFO restaurant above the SNP Bridge, which serves modern international cuisine.
 The best can be also expected from the highest rotating restaurant in the Bratislava’s quarter called Koliba, offering a unique panorama view.
-But four days spent in Bratislava will not be enough to take in the variety of traditional, modern, bio and non-bio cafés… So, maybe you will have a reason to come back another time.
+You can make your trip to Koliba a bit more exciting by using our old-school chairlift, which you can directly access simply by taking a bus ride to “Lanovka” stop in the Forest Park.